 Even batch bought miniatures that are wearing the same material can be painted to look completely different, so no two soldier miniatures need to look the same.

 Flying enemies have an obvious unique quality not shared by the majority of other foes.
+As these models often draw on this flying component, it can make for some amazingly different sculpts, as well as some of the coolest D&D minis out there.

-I would probably say bats are the most common flyers you’ll need (exception being a dragon, maybe).
+If you’ve read our recent post on the Curse of Strahd being one of the best D&D modules to run, I would probably say bats are the most common flyers you’ll need (exception being a dragon, maybe).

 Bat miniatures can also double for eagles or giant owls, at a stretch.